c00lgat/OBSIDIAN/Basic Command Syntax.md

 - Available shells: `cat etc/shells`
 - Your Shell? `/etc/passwd/`

+### Bourne Again Shell: Bash
+- Bash is the default shell in Linux.
+- It offers an efficient environment for interacting with the operating system and scripting.

 ---
 ## Types of Linux Shells

 - Gnome - graphical environment in Linux.
 - KDE - another Linux desktop environment.
 - sh - one of the original shells.
 The bourne shell.
-- bash - stands for born again shell.
+- bash - stands for Bourne Again Shell.
 - csh and tcsh - CShell and TCShell.
 TShell does not run scripts.
 - ksh - Korn Shell compatible with sh and bash, adds floating points and more to the shells.

 `cat /etc/shells` to see all the type of shells installed in your system.

 ---
 ## Shell Scripting